• Skip to primary navigation

 Notes

-The secret to this focaccia bread is using a gluten-free all purpose flour blend without xanthan gum.
-If you use one with, you will likely end up with a dense and gummy bread, so I do not advise it.
-I like Bob's Red Mill Gluten-Free All Purpose Baking Flour and King Arthur Gluten-Free All Purpose Flour.
+The secret to this focaccia bread is using a gluten-free all-purpose flour blend without xanthan gum.
+If you use one, you will likely end up with dense and gummy bread, so I do not advise it.
+I like Bob’s Red Mill Gluten-Free All Purpose Baking Flour and King Arthur Gluten-Free All Purpose Flour.

 If you want to make your own gluten-free flour blend for this recipe, I recommend using one part tapioca or potato starch and one part sorghum or brown rice flour.

-If you are not a fan of rosemary, you can use any dried or fresh herbs of your choosing for the topping.
+If you are not a fan of rosemary, you can use any dried or fresh herbs of your choice for the topping.

 This is a rather loose and wet batter, it is not something you can knead, do not worry..it will turn out beautifully so long as you follow the steps outlined here in the post and recipe card.